HatcherDX/dx-engine/README.md

 ⚡️ **AI with Deterministic Control:** Leverage the power of state-of-the-art AI (like GPT-5 and Claude) through a rigorous and configurable **Quality Pipeline**.
 Every AI suggestion is linted, tested, and validated _before_ you even see it, eliminating the "panicked junior dev" problem.

 ‍🔬 **Enterprise-Grade Foundations:** We built our own world-class infrastructure to ensure a premium experience.
-This includes a 10/10-rated Git Engine (`@hatcherdx/git-genius`), a 9.5/10-rated GPU-accelerated Terminal, and an 11/10-rated secure Storage Engine.

-## The Problem We Solve

-Hatcher is built to eliminate the friction that AI introduces, transforming a frustrating cycle of trial-and-error into a fluid, intuitive workflow.

-- **Stop Describing.
-Start Pointing:** Bridge the gap between your live application and source code with the Visual-to-Code bridge.
-- **Your AI Forgets.
-Ours Remembers:** Replace static context files with dynamic Team Playbooks that provide the right architectural rules at the right time.
-- **No More Black Boxes.
-Just Power:** Maintain deterministic command over AI with visual diffs, **configurable quality pipelines**, and automated testing.
+Our core components—the Git Engine, the GPU-accelerated Terminal, and the Secure Storage Engine—are all architected and validated to a **10/10 enterprise-grade standard**.

 ## 🏛️ Project Status: Alpha